 - A. The Regulations within each district shall be minimum regulations and shall apply uniformly to each class or kind of structure and/or land, except as hereinafter provided. - B. No building, structure, or land shall hereafter be used or occupied, and no building or structure or part thereof shall hereafter be erected, constructed, reconstructed, moved, or structurally altered unless in conformity with all of the Regulations herein specified for the zone in which it is located.
-Also see Article VII. - C. No building or other structure shall hereafter be erected or altered contrary to the provisions and intent of this Regulation. - D. No part of a yard, or other open space, or off-street parking or loading space required about or in connection with any building for the purpose
+Also see Article VII. - C. No building or other structure shall hereafter be erected or altered contrary to the provisions and intent of this Regulation. - D. No part of a yard, or other open space, or off-street parking or loading space required about or in connection with any building for the purpose of complying with this Regulation, shall be included as part of a yard, open space, or off-street parking or loading space similarly required for any other building.

-- of complying with this Regulation, shall be included as part of a yard, open space, or off-street parking or loading space similarly required for any other building. - E. When there is more than one principal building on a parcel, the space between such buildings shall be no less than the sum of the setbacks required if each building were on a separate lot.
-Minimum lot area requirements shall apply to each principal building.
-A deeded restriction on further subdivision of the lot shall waive this requirement.
-This does not apply to the college campus. - F. No lot existing at the time of passage of this Regulation shall be reduced in dimension or area below the minimum requirements set forth herein.
-Lots created after the effective date of this Regulation shall meet at least the minimum requirements established by the Regulation. - G. Lot area on one side of a public highway shall not be added to lot area on the other side of such highway in calculating minimum lot area. - H. Any use not permitted by the Regulations shall be deemed prohibited.
-Other uses not listed here (Article III Table of Uses) may be permitted if the finding by the DRB shows that such use is clearly of the same general character as those permitted in the area, and which will not be detrimental to the other uses within the district or to the adjoining land uses, or the natural and human environment, and so long as such use is not prohibited under Article IV of these Regulations.
+- E. No lot existing at the time of passage of this Regulation shall be reduced in dimension or area below the minimum requirements set forth herein.
+Lots created after the effective date of this Regulation shall meet at least the minimum requirements established by the Regulation. - F. Lot area on one side of a public highway shall not be added to lot area on the other side of such highway in calculating minimum lot area. - G. Other uses not listed here (Article III Table of Uses) may be permitted if the finding by the DRB shows that such use is clearly of the same general character as those permitted in the area, and which will not be detrimental to the other uses within the district or to the adjoining land uses, or the natural and human environment, and so long as such use is not prohibited under Article IV of these Regulations.

-ARTICLE III: TABLE OF USES

-P = PERMITTED USE C = CONDITIONAL USE S=PERMITTED WITH SITE PLAN REVIEW
+ARTICLE III: TABLE OF USES P = PERMITTED USE C = CONDITIONAL USE S=PERMITTED WITH SITE PLAN REVIEW